 - A few complaints about quality control, so check your package closely upon arrival.

 This powerful 46-bottle cooler is ideal for short-term storage keeping your red and white separate and cooled accordingly.
 In addition, you’ll get first-class build quality and precise climate control from a brand you can trust.

 2. Runner Up: EdgeStar 38-Bottle Wine Cooler

-The separate zones are perfect for keeping your reds and white cooled to the temperature they need.
-While this is not so critical for long-term storage where a steady 55 degrees Fahrenheit across the board is ideal, if you’re bringing wines out for drinking on a regular basis, the dual-zone functionality is key.
+The separate zones are perfect for keeping your reds, and white cooled to the temperature they need.
+While this is not so critical for long-term storage where a steady 55 degrees Fahrenheit across the board is ideal, the dual-zone functionality is key if you’re bringing wines out for drinking regularly.

 With a reversible door, you’ll be able to position it to suit the layout of your room.

 A compressor-based system, this cooler is for freestanding use only.
 Do not buy this if you want a built-in unit.

 Frustratingly, many EdgeStar coolers seem to arrive with some form of damage, so make sure you check your cooler upon arrival bearing this in mind.